stephengale801/random-GAS-scripts/Zebra/README.md

 Because this involves moving users and executes the redCard() function as the GAFE Administrator, Auditing is important.
 The audit log will be updated every time a user is moved either by the submission of the script or when their duration runs out.
 If there is a username mismatch or an attempted scope violation, it will be logged and shouldn't execute the redCard().
 Any and all errors will also be logged.
 ## redCard.gs is in the ALPHA phase.
 There are still *a lot* of items that need to be addressed before BETA

+#NOTE:
+Restrictions will still need to be set for the <b>Penalty Box OU</b>.
+Failure to do so will result in unrestricted access rather than restricted access.